 DeepMind CEO Praises DeepSeek, Calls Hype Exaggerated

 Demis Hassabis, CEO of Google DeepMind, said China's DeepSeek model "is probably the best work" out of China, CNBC reported on Feb 9, 2025.
 Hassabis called the model "an impressive piece of work" and said it shows "extremely good engineering," but he added that "there's no actual new scientific advance" and that the hype is "exaggerated a little bit," CNBC reported.
 CNBC also reported that DeepSeek claimed its model was trained at a fraction of the cost of leading AI players and on less-advanced chips, a claim some researchers have questioned.
-Editorial analysis: The comments highlight rising technical competition from Chinese labs and sharpen practitioner focus on cost, efficiency, and reproducibility.
+The comments highlight rising technical competition from Chinese labs and sharpen practitioner focus on cost, efficiency, and reproducibility.

 What happened